Here’s everything you need to know about Arabic letters, numbers, and the writing system.

 Alif Ba Ta is a common abbreviation for the Arabic alphabet.
 It’s called so because the first 3 letters are pronounced this way.
 It’s equivalent to ABC in English.

-Because the bulk of the letters of the Arabic script are consonants, it is an abjad.
+Because the bulk of the letters of the Arabic script is consonants, it is an abjad.
 Abjad is an abbreviated writing system that does not utilize vowels.
 Because just consonants are used, the reader must fill in the missing vowels.

 The Modern Arabic alphabet, on the other hand, has a vowel and two other dual consonant-vowel characters.
 As a result, the Arabic alphabet is a tainted abjad writing system.